[6 MIN READ]

 When Emy Johnson’s husband, Dan, became sick in 2017, she wanted to do whatever it took to keep him at home, where he was most comfortable.
 But caring for him around the clock was a huge task.
 He needed help with everything from medication to eating to getting around, and Emy couldn’t do it all alone.

 After hearing the Johnsons could use some help, Seward Area Hospice stepped in.
 Tonya Foote, RN, operates the only hospice in the area, with the help of volunteers and funding from Providence Health & Services Alaska.
-In 2018, Providence provided Seward Area Hospice with $84,472 to be spread over three years.
-Before 2017, there were no hospice services in Seward, but Providence has helped change that.
+Before 2017, there were no hospice services in Seward, but the following year Providence provided Seward Area Hospice with $84,472 to be spread over three years.

-“Our population is around 5,000 people, and we are a small community,” said Foote, who provides services to the population from Lowell Point to Moose Pass at Mile 36.
-Foote works one-on-one with the patients and families she serves.
-She said a needs assessment for hospice services showed that the program could potentially serve 12 to 15 clients a year, and already it has served 20.
+“Our population is around 5,000 people, and we are a small community,” said Foote, who works one-on-one with the patients and families she serves.
+She said a needs assessment for hospice services showed that the program could potentially serve 12 to 15 clients a year.

-“Plus we’ve had referral and inquiries,” Foote said, “so the need is really here.”
+“Plus we’ve had referrals and inquiries,” Foote said, “so the need is really here.”

 In fact, the demand for hospice services is growing nationwide, as the life expectancy of the population increases.
 The United States Census Bureau in September 2018 stated that by 2030, 1 in every 5 residents in the United States will be of retirement age, outnumbering children for the first time in history – 78 million versus 76.7 million, respectively.